Approximating fixed size quantum correlations in polynomial time: Representation theory

 \begin{proof} Follows directly from \autoref{prop:wederburn_artin_wederburn} and Maschke's theorem. \end{proof}

 \begin{remark} Alternatively, this follows from character theory and \cite[Corollary 0.12]{christandl2006structure}. \end{remark}

 Importantly, while other Young symmetrizers are still minimal projectors, they are in general not central.
-The minimal central idempotents obtained from Wedderburn's little theorem \autoref{prop:wedderburn_little} correspond to isotypic components.
-Concretely, each minimal central idempotent projects onto the entire isotypic subspace assosiated with a certain simple module.
-By contrast, at the cost of being central elements, the minimal idempotents from Young symmetrizers yield a finer decomposition into Specht modules.
-In general, only a linear combination of Young symmetrizers is again central.
+The minimal central idempotents obtained from the Wedderburn decomposition (\autoref{prop:wedderburn_little}) correspond to isotypic components.
+Concretely, each minimal central idempotent projects onto the entire isotypic subspace associated with a certain simple module.
+By contrast, at the cost of losing centrality, the minimal idempotents from Young symmetrizers yield a finer decomposition into Specht modules.
+In general, only suitable linear combinations of Young symmetrizers are again central.
 The primary advantage, however, lies in the ability to explicitly construct the Young symmetrizers using Young tableaux. \begin{proposition} The Young symmetrizer $c_{(n)}$ is proportional to a minimal central idempotent. \end{proposition}